cfinn8822/configure-ad/README.md

 7)Join Client-1 vm to the domain (mydomain.com)

  - From Azure Portal, go to Client-1 VM Overview page.
- - Click on "Networking", then click on the "Network Interface" (for this  example use client-).
+ - Click on "Networking", then click on the "Network Interface for this example use (client-).

 <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>